2021 Washington Football Team season: Week 16: at Dallas Cowboys

 Washington allowed their most points to the Cowboys in franchise history in giving up 56.
 The loss dropped Washington to 6–9.

 Week 17: vs. Philadelphia Eagles

 For the first time since 2019 and fourth time in five seasons, Washington was swept by the Eagles.
 Despite leading through three quarters, Washington could not withstand a second-half rally by Philadelphia, and a late rally of their own was snuffed out by a game ending interception.
 Washington was eliminated from playoff contention with the 20–16 loss.

 Week 18: at New York Giants

 The game was the final for the team to be played as the Washington Football Team, as they rebranded as the Commanders in 2022.
-With the win, Washington swept the Giants for the first time since 2011.
+With the win, Washington swept the Giants for the first time since 2011 as the Redskins.
 Their defense allowed 167 total yards in the win.